greg2010/Athena/README.md

 If you have found a bug, or have an idea how Athena can be improved, please open a Github issue.
 For any questions regarding the app, the process of hosting the service, or other, join our [discord][discord-invite-link].

 ***Note: please do not use issues in this repository for support questions.
-Talk to us on our Discord instead.***
+Talk to us on discord instead.***

 ## Contributing